pymc-devs/pymc-examples/myst_nbs/case_studies/regression_discontinuity.myst.md

 The orange shaded region shows the 95% credible region of the expected value of the post-test measurement for a range of possible pre-test measures in the case of treatment.

 Both are actually very interesting as examples of counterfactual inference.
-We did not observe any units that were untreated below the threshold, nor any treated units above the treshold.
-But assuming our model is a good description of reality, we can ask the counterfactual questions "What if a unit above the threshold was treated?" and "What if a unit below the treshold was treated?"
+We did not observe any units that were untreated below the threshold, nor any treated units above the threshold.
+But assuming our model is a good description of reality, we can ask the counterfactual questions "What if a unit above the threshold was treated?" and "What if a unit below the threshold was treated?"

 +++